Abbe98/ksamsok-rest/README.md

 ## API Documentation

 There is a public instance of this API at `https://tools.wmflabs.org/ksamsok-rest`.
+From version 1.1.0 K-Samsök REST instances provides a `X-Powered-By` header.

 ### Records

 Retrieve a single record from K-Samsök.
 An ID is usually formated as `<institution>/dataset/id`.
+If you want the full record as JSON-LD or as XML RDF use one of the following Accept headers: `application/json+ld`, `application/rdf+xml`.

 ```
 /records/<id>